 Difficult and highly complex decisions can often lead to information gathering efforts that can have serious negative impact on decision timing.
 Often times this is a result of exposing just how little is known about the possible consequences of the solution alternatives that are being analyzed.
 In this case, some effort is needed along a solution path to expose what "we don't know we don't know".

 In these cases, it is important to consider approaches to mitigate the value loss that comes as a result of the delayed decision.
 A few strategies that can be used include:

 In Bill Jensen's book "Simplicity - The New Competitive Advantage", research is presented addressing the question "How do people really make decisions?"
 He extracts the following pattern from surveys of more than 2500 people:

 "Everyone from the most junior to the most senior had just 5 questions that when answered led to action.

 Question #4 was identified as being the most important, suggesting the increasing need for decision making tools that can help deal with the cognitive overload that results from information that is doubling every three years.

-Russo, J., & Schoemaker, P. (1990, October).
-Decision Traps - The Ten Barriers to Brilliant Decision-Making & How to Overcome Them.
+Russo, J., and Schoemaker, P. (1990, October).
+Decision Traps - The Ten Barriers to Brilliant Decision-Making and How to Overcome Them.